jonahf/Experimental_YAPF/README.rst

     test_comp = [x for x in [y for y in iterable if cond(y)] if cond(x)]

-This is much more easy to read if formatted like this:
+This is much easier to read if formatted like this:

 .. code-block:: python